vechain/vechain-sdk-js/docs/contracts-erc20.md

 #### Transfer tokens to another address

-Once the contract is deployed, we can transfer tokens to another address using the vechain SDK.
+Once the contract is deployed, we can transfer tokens to another address using theVeChain SDK.
 The following code shows how to transfer 10000 token smallest unit to another address:

 ```typescript { name=contract-transfer-erc20-token, category=example }
 const transferResult = await contract.transact.transfer(